 Walnut cream pasta sauce is a delicious condiment that turns a simple pasta dish into a delightful foodie experience.
 This creamy walnut sauce has a very delicate flavour and a perfect texture to coat your favourite pasta.
 Make this creamy walnut sauce when you want to treat your guests to an Italian recipe that is not as common as other pasta dishes but no less amazing.

-When I want to impress my guests or just treat myself to a good meal I’ll pull a recipe from my Italian tradition.
-More than often, despite the aura of fancy that some Italian dishes have, they are easier to make than it may seem.
-Walnut cream pasta sauce is one of them.
+Any time I want to impress my guests or just treat myself to a good meal I’ll pull a recipe from the Italian tradition.
+More than often, most Italian dishes are easier to make than it may seem, given their reputation as fancy.
+Walnut cream pasta sauce falls into the unexpectedly simple recipes category.
 Served, it may look like the fanciest sauce ever.
-In reality, making it is actually pretty easy and requires only a bunch of ingredients that are also quite accessible.
+Truth is, making this creamy walnut sauce is actually pretty easy and requires only a bunch of ingredients that are also pretty accessible.

 - 60 g walnuts

 - 200 ml cream (15% fat or higher)

 - 20 g butter